emilk/eon/README.md

 ### Variants
-Let's first consider a simple `enum`, like one you would find in `C`:
+Let's first consider a simple `enum`, like one you would find in C or Java:

 ```c
 enum Side {